webblabb/usdosr/README.md

 ## Use

-An example use case would be to put all of the config files in a subdirectory of the working directory (`/configs`) and do a parallel loop over them:
+An example use case would be to put all of the config files in the working directory and do a parallel loop over them:

 ```r
 library(doParallel)